phpman > man > perlsecpolicy(1)

 The pre-release announcement will include a specific target date when the issue will be

-date allows redistributors to prepare and test their own updates and announcements.
-During
+allows redistributors to prepare and test their own updates and announcements.
+During this

-this period the vulnerability details and fixes are embargoed and should not be shared
+period the vulnerability details and fixes are embargoed and should not be shared publicly.

-publicly.
-This embargo period may be extended further if problems are discovered during
+This embargo period may be extended further if problems are discovered during testing.

-specific issue you reported.
+issue you reported.
 This email will include the target release date.
-Additional
+Additional updates will

 Pre-release testing